cbrown5/cbrown5.github.io/posts/2026-03-27-stats-dirty-secret/index.md

 We also have the repeatability crises in psychology and biology, which comes about from over-emphasis of the publication system on significant p-values.

-Bayesian statistics have risen to prominance only in the last 20 years.
+Bayesian statistics have risen to prominence only in the last 20 years.
 They should be much more widely used, exactly because they deal with subjectivity and make the views of the analyst transparent to others.

 Frequentist methods are not more objective, they just hide the subjectivity underneath a show of statistical rigour and jargon.